sysagnostic/website/content/english/blog/just-in-time-part2.md

 - `-XX:[+|-]TieredCompilation`: Toggle tiered compilation.
 - `-XX:+AggressiveOpts`: Enable experimental performance optimization features, including JIT related ones.
 - `-XX:[+|-]BackgroundCompilation`: Determines if compilers should execute without blocking the execution of the Java application.
 Used for testing scenarios, where deterministic execution is important.
-- `-XX:CompileThreshold`, `-Xcomp`: Only compile methods that have already been invoked in an interpreted manner the number of compile threshold times. `-Xcomp` disables the interpreter, and effectively means `-XX:CompileThreshold=0`.Ignored by tiered compilation.
+- `-XX:CompileThreshold`, `-Xcomp`: Only compile methods that have already been invoked in an interpreted manner the number of compile threshold times. `-Xcomp` disables the interpreter, and effectively means `-XX:CompileThreshold=0`.
+Ignored by tiered compilation.
 - `-XX:InitialCodeCacheSize`: Size of the empty code cache during JVM startup.
 - `-XX:+Inline`, `-XX:+PrintInlining`: JIT replaces method bodies in native code.
 Traditionally, the stack is used for passing arguments, while jumps and returns redirect code execution to the code of the invoked method.
 Inlining replaces the use of stack, jumps, and returns with the copy-pasted native code of the invoked method.
 Inlining offers better native code execution performance by introducing the tradeoff of code cache contents duplication.
 Usually only very hot methods are inlined, so the optimization technique can produce code with acceptable performance gain, at the expense of  an increased memory footprint.
 - `-XX:InlineSmallCode`: Limits how much native code can a method compile to that can still be inlined.